PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 17:55:52
+Last updated: 2024-04-02 17:56:58
-Random Quote: No garden is without its weeds. - Thomas Fuller
+Random Quote: Truth, and goodness, and beauty are but different faces of the same all. - Ralph Waldo Emerson